Vance Lowe, RFC, ChFC, CLU

 Territory: Dallas/Fort Worth – Tarrant county, Johnson county to Cleburne, southern Denton county to Lewisville and western Dallas county to Irving

-Most money managers will tell you that debt is a four letter word and is something to be avoided, but to financial guru Vance Lowe, strategically-used debt is a the key to building wealth.
+Most money managers will tell you that debt is a four letter word and is something to be avoided, but to financial guru Vance Lowe, strategically-used debt is the key to building wealth.

 A native of a working class section of Pleasant Grove, Utah, Vance financed his college education at Brigham Young University by selling insurance.
 A few years later, he became a partner of Dickerson, Wells & Fitzgerald, a Fort Worth-based risk management firm.
 In his decade with the company, Vance spearheaded the acquisition of eight property and casualty insurance agencies, expanding their offerings to include risk management.